CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

 ## Step 2: Add NSX Compute Manager

 In sthis step, you create a connection between the NSX manager and your vCenter.
-This enables NSX manager to deploy VIBs to the hosts, controller and edge VMs, etc.
+This enables NSX manager to deploy VIBs to, and manage, the hosts and edge VMs.

  2.1 From NSX Manager, click on **Fabric** -> **Compute Managers**